Projector Sales: 1300 88 11 79

 Front Room Projector or Position

-A unit that sits close to the screen, its short throw lens projects an image size that is about the same as the distance to the screen.
+the screen.
 6FT diagonal. screen = 6FT distance.
 Generally the unit might be as close as 3/4 the screen size or as far as 1.2 times image size.

 Flat Screen